saphanaacademy/Spatial/ESRI_S4HANA/exercises/s4hViews.md

 * Press the Activate button.

-You have now completed the step "Creation of CDS View with Customer Location".
-You are now down with this task of "Creating Custom ABAP CDS Views in S/4HANA".
+You have now completed the step "Creation of CDS View with Customer Location" and are down with the whole task of "Creating Custom ABAP CDS Views in S/4HANA".

 Your next task is to create a development / technical user in your HANA database.
 With this user you will create a new HANA schema, Remote Sources to the S/4HANA system, Calculation Views, etc.